Dcoxmen/Giphy-App-DAV-/README.md

 # Giphy-App-DAV

-Giphy API application using ajax and JSON
+Giphy API application using ajax and JSON.
+I made this app display 12 images.

 This app is also responsive.